Coway (company): Financial overview

+R&D and technology

+Coway's R&D center has been recognized as a CSA Qualified Witness Laboratory, a designated TÜV SÜD testing laboratory, a TSP (Technical Service Provider) by WQA (Water Quality Association), an international testing laboratory with accreditation from KOLAS (Korea Laboratory Accreditation Scheme), and a drinking water quality inspection agency by South Korea’s Ministry of the Environment.

 Controversies

 In 2016, three of Coway's ice cube maker models were discovered to leak trace amounts of nickel into its water.
 Allegedly, the company attempted to hide the defect from customers for a year.
 Coway was forced to recall models from an estimated 87 thousand customers in 2016, and several clients moved to file lawsuits against the company.
 Coway's CEO at the time, Kim Dong-hyun, was brought to resign from his position following the controversy as well.